-Minnesota Election 2018: Who’s running
+Minnesota Election 2018: Who’s running | MinnPost

 - Jim Newberger

-Jim Newberger, a third-term Minnesota House member, is the first candidate to seek the GOP endorsement to challenge Amy Klobuchar.
+Jim Newberger, a third-term Minnesota House member, is the GOP's candidate to take on Klobuchar in November.
 A staunch conservative, Newberger is pledging to restore “balance” to the Minnesota congressional delegation.

 From: Becker